Public History

 With another colleague, Meshack Owino, I directed the Curating Kisumu / Curating East Africa project, a partnership between CSU and Maseno University in Kisumu, Kenya, that began with an NEH Digital Humanities Start-Up Grant in 2014-15 and continued with additional investment by CSU in 2015-16 and an NEH Digital Humanities Advancement Grant in 2017-18.
 A central component of Curating East Africa was to build Curatescape for WordPress, a single plugin and theme that promised to revolutionize digital storytelling in the developing world by lowering barriers that divide ambition from adoption of digital humanities practice, beginning in East Africa.
 In addition, MaCleKi, the pilot for the Curatescape for WordPress platform, features 54 location-based stories about Kisumu that were collaboratively written by students from Maseno University and Cleveland State University.
 (For more on the results of the project’s, see our NEH white papers for Curating Kisumu and Curating East Africa.)

-Most recently, Erin Bell and I completed an NEH Digital Humanities Advancement Grant project in 2022 titled “PlacePress: A WordPress Plugin for Publishing Location-based Stories and Tours.”
+More recently, Erin Bell and I completed an NEH Digital Humanities Advancement Grant project in 2022 titled “PlacePress: A WordPress Plugin for Publishing Location-based Stories and Tours.”
 The PlacePress plugin offers a free, intuitive, flexible, and sustainable means for humanities and social science scholars, students, organizations, and communities to create and share map-based tours on any WordPress-based website.
 Project partners in Detroit and western Pennsylvania piloted the plugin.
-The University of Oregon Libraries coordinated remote user testing of the plugin, which is now available in the WordPress Plugin Directory.
+The University of Oregon Libraries coordinated remote user testing of the plugin, which is available in the WordPress Plugin Directory.

 In addition to my work as the director of CPHDH, I have served as a grant reviewer for three NEH grant programs and have provided consulting for numerous public history projects and museum exhibitions.
 I also have have been active in the area of historic preservation.
 I wrote successful National Register of Historic Places nominations for Grant Deming’s Forest Hill and M.M.
 Brown’s Mayfield Heights historic districts in Cleveland Heights, and I served from 2011 to 2023 on the Cleveland Heights Landmark Commission.